1. The first life ↑

 The first dinosaurs evolved about 225 million years ago, and they became dominant after a fourth mass extinction, the Triassic-Jurassic mass extinction.
 This occurred about 200 million years ago, and may have been due to volcanic activity.
 About 80% of species were wiped out[16d].

-The first bird-like dinosaur, Archaeopteryx, evolved about 150 million years ago, around the time that mammals and marsupials diverged.
+Archaeopteryx, evolved about 150 million years ago, around the time that mammals and marsupials diverged.
 Plants began to flower about 130 million years ago, and grass evolved about 70 million years ago.

-The fifth mass extinction event, the Cretaceous event, occurred about 65 million years ago, and wiped out 76% of species, including the different species of dinosaurs[16e].
+The fifth mass extinction event, the Cretaceous event, occurred about 65 million years ago, and wiped out 76% of species, including most of the different species of dinosaurs[16e].
 This was most probably due to the Chicxulub object, which may have been an asteroid or a comet.

 The Chicxulub object was about 10 km wide and struck the Yucatan Peninsula in Mexico about 65 million years ago.
 The resulting explosion is thought to have released the same amount of energy as 100,000 billion tonnes of TNT, making it 2 million times more powerful than the most powerful hydrogen bomb ever detonated.